CodingProgramming777/johnSmith_Responsive_Portfolio_Website/README.md

 - First Developed with the Mobile First methodology, then for Tablet and Desktop Screens.
 - Compatible with all Mobile Devices and with a beautiful and pleasant user interface.

-💙 Join the channel to see more videos like this.
+💙 Join the Channel to see more Videos like this.
 [Coding Programming](https://www.youtube.com/@codingprogramming786)

 ![preview img](/johnSmith-portfolio.png)